nicklafferty/craftycody/content/crochet/pattern-review-jenni-s-favorite-chunky-throw-blanket.md

 She gives three options for a border at the end and they all look very nice.
 A border really completes the blanket.
 I chose the ribbed border for my blanket.

 However, I am a little irked at running out of yarn before my blanket was completed.
 This isn't the pattern's fault since I'm sure they're all made with a max of 880 yards.
 I don't know why mine worked up the way it did, my stitches don't seem particularly big or loose.
 Just go ahead and get **5 skeins of blanket yarn** if you're going to do this project.
 Better safe than sorry.
-I suppose I can make a matching hat with my leftovers!
+I suppose I can make a matching hat with my leftovers.
+Hmm...or maybe hair ties?

 ## Yarn